Lorddickenstein/IntroToAI_Pacman/README.md

 </details>

 # About the Project
 Contains the code that we submitted to our professor in Intro to AI as a requirement for the said course.
-Alongside the problem is an explanation that I have formulated my own based on my understanding.
-This project implements different tree traversal including **bfs**, **dfs**, **uniform-cost search**, and **a\* search**.
+Alongside the problem is an explanation that I have formulated on my own based on my understanding of the processes.
+This project implements different search algorithms including **bfs**, **dfs**, **uniform-cost search**, and **a\* search**.

 This project was taken directly from  UC Berkeley's Introduction to AI course that was adapted by our professor in our Introduction to AI course.
 Some aspects of this project are taken directly from their course such as the introduction, how to use this program, and more.
 They are indicated by an **asterisk** (*).
 The only contribution I have is the search algorithm and the explanation on each problem in ***italicized*** format.